SciML/DiffEqDocs.jl/docs/src/solvers/dde_solve.md

 Lags are declared separately from their use.
 One can use any lag by simply using the interpolant of `h` at that point.
 However, one should use caution in order to achieve the best accuracy.
-When lags are declared, the solvers can more efficiently be more accurate.
+When lags are declared, the solvers can be more efficient and accurate.
 Constant delays are propagated until the order is higher than the order of the integrator.
 If state-dependent delays are declared, the algorithm will detect discontinuities arising from these delays and adjust the step size such that these discontinuities are included in the mesh, if